At a glance

 Formaldehyde is the simplest aldehyde, a colorless gas with a sharp pungent odor that is detectable by smell at concentrations above approximately 0.1 ppm.
 It is produced industrially in large quantities — over a million tons per year in the US alone — and used in resins (urea-formaldehyde, phenol-formaldehyde, melamine-formaldehyde), as a preservative, as a chemical intermediate, and as a tissue fixative in medical and laboratory settings.

 In a residential context, formaldehyde reaches indoor air from a wide range of sources operating simultaneously: pressed-wood furniture (particleboard, MDF, plywood) that uses urea-formaldehyde resin in its construction, polyurethane foam used in mattresses and upholstery, adhesives used in construction, paints and finishes, cleaning products, cooking, and combustion (gas appliances, candles, tobacco smoke).
 The compound is also produced as a secondary chemistry product when ozone — which infiltrates from outdoors at low concentrations even in closed rooms — reacts with limonene and other terpenes commonly emitted by cleaning products, personal care products, and indoor plants.
-This means the formaldehyde concentration in a bedroom is determined not only by what the room is made of but by what cleaning products were used recently and what personal care products were applied to skin and hair before bed.
+So the formaldehyde concentration in a bedroom reflects three things: what the room is made of, what was cleaned with recently, and what went onto skin and hair before bed.

 The compound has been the subject of decades of regulatory and research attention because of its carcinogenicity.
 The IARC monograph reclassifying formaldehyde to Group 1 in 2004 was based on epidemiological evidence of nasopharyngeal cancer in occupationally exposed workers.
 The 2006 follow-up classification added myeloid leukemia.
 The compound has also been associated with sensitization, asthma, allergic rhinitis, and short-term symptomatic effects including eye, nose, and throat irritation at concentrations well below the regulatory thresholds for carcinogenicity.